open-telemetry/opentelemetry.io/content/en/blog/2024/otel-collector-container-log-parser/index.md

 Such advanced sequence of operations can be handled by chaining the proper [stanza](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/stanza) operators together.
-The end result is rather complex, and this configuration complexity can be mitigated by using the corresponding [helm chart preset](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-collector#configuration-for-kubernetes-container-logs).
+The end result is rather complex.
+This configuration complexity can be mitigated by using the corresponding [helm chart preset](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-collector#configuration-for-kubernetes-container-logs).
 However, despite having the preset, it can still be challenging for users to